kolkhis/tech-notes/linux/bash/disk_commands.md

     * `/dev/vda1`

 ### `mount`
+Without args, `mount` will dump every file system that's mounted, in the order they were mounted.
 `mount` can be used to view filesystems on the system.
 ```bash
 mount               # List all mounted filesystems